happycabbage/coding-assessment/README.md

 # HCA Coding Assessment

-This repository represents a simple API that stores and retrieves "Transaction".
+This repository represents a simple API that stores and retrieves "Transactions".

 ## API Overview
 To start the API, run: